SuchLuukie/Snake-ML/README.md

    The average scores are exceeding 5 times the amount with 1 table, and that also in 1/5 the amount of training games.
    (Games do take a lot longer since the agent stays alive longer)

-* Upper limits of the model
+* Upper limits of the model.
    I was curious on the limitation of what the model was so I ran multiple env's with the max game step set to an infinite amount and the upper limit that I saw was around 4000-5000, for obvious reason's I can't show a gif of that since it exceeded more than 2000 game steps.

    - Note: The high score of 4000-5000 exceeded my expectations and I'm thoroughly satisfied with my first Q Learning model.